ngnamtran/DataScience_Project/README.md

 #### Third Question's Method
   First of all, using LabelEncoder to encode the columns with strings (gender, race/ethnicity,	parental level of education,	lunch, test preparation course) into the numerical values.
 Besides the LabelEncoder, I use the map to address the string values as the desired numerical value.
   ![LabelEncoder](/Graphs/label_encoder.png)
+  The sklearn.datasets.make_classification is set to create clusters of points normally distributed (std=1) with a number of samples are 1000, and the rest are set as default.
+This will reduce the noise of data.
+  The sklearn.model_selection.train_test_split splits data into 50% random train and 50% test subsets.